Skip to content

 This page documents the apple-text-drag-drop workflow skill.
 Use it when the job is a guided review, implementation flow, or integration pass instead of a single API lookup.

-• apple-text-interaction: Use when customizing text-editor interactions in UIKit, such as selection behavior, edit menus, link taps, gestures, cursor appearance, or long-press actions.
-Reach for this when the problem is interaction behavior, not custom text input protocol plumbing.
+• apple-text-interaction: Use when customizing selection, edit menus, link taps, gestures, cursor appearance, or long-press actions in text editors.

 Full SKILL.md source